 Very soon after arrival in Babylon Daniel achieved a high rank in the Babylonian Empire (Dan 2:48).
 After the Persian conquest, he was immediately elevated to a role second only to the king (Dan 6:3).
 But although many archaeological records are available from both empires, none mentions Daniel.
 There is also no mention of him in the Jewish (or other) literature before the Maccabean period (from 164 BC).
 For Critics this is strong circumstantial evidence that Daniel never existed and that the book was of later authorship.

-In response; only some prominent government officials are mentioned in archaeological records.
+Only a limited number of prominent government officials are mentioned in archaeological records.
 Further, Ezekiel, who, like Daniel, lived in the 6th century BC, mentions a Daniel who is, like the Daniel of our book, righteous and wise, comparable to Noah and Job (14:14, 20; 28:3).
 Since he mentions this Daniel without qualification, it must have been a well-known person, and there is no other famous Daniel.

 Critics argue that in 591 and 586 BC—when Ezekiel wrote those passages—our Daniel had barely begun his career.
 However: